swiftlang/swift-evolution/proposals/NNNN-result-codable-and-async-init.md

 ## Introduction

-The `Result` type in Swift is often used to bridge between async and not async contexts, and could use some minor convenience improcements for both `async` contexts as well as encoding/decoding.
+The `Result` type in Swift is often used to bridge between async and not async contexts, and could use some minor convenience improvements for both `async` contexts as well as encoding/decoding.

 ## Motivation